Does your child interrupt conversations, whether between adults or children? Learn how to stop your child from interrupting, all without a meltdown.

 Then, address your child and let him have his turn after you wrap up your conversation.
 Don’t tell your kids to wait their turn and end up never giving it to them.

-Empathize and explain why he needs to wait.
+2. Empathize and explain why she needs to wait

 Sometimes, kids interrupt because they’re not given the chance to hop into the conversation.
 When speaking to other adults, include your child in the conversation as well.
-Ask him his opinions.
-When talking about your day, include your child while still speaking to his level.
+Ask her for her opinions.
+When talking about your day, include her while still speaking to her level.

-Tell others to wait when your child is talking.
+4. Tell others to wait when your child is talking

-So whether he’s telling you about his day or even why yellow is better than orange, give him your attention.
-When another person—whether adult or child—interrupts, ask them to wait until he’s finished.
+So whether she’s telling you about her day or even why yellow is better than orange, give her your attention.
+When others—whether adult or child—interrupts, ask them to wait until she’s finished.

 Holding others accountable tells your child that interrupting isn’t right for anyone to do.
-And more importantly, he deserves the same respect and time as other adults.
+And more importantly,s he deserves the same respect and time as other adults.

 Interrupting conversations, even if done unintentionally, isn’t a habit I want to encourage.